Trying to get pregnant? Make sure you know the bottom line on baby-making—what you don't understand can affect your bub-to-be's health.

 Read more »

-If a screening test shows an increased risk, your provider will suggest diagnostic testing to learn more.
+Typically, though, when a screening test shows a potential problem, your provider will suggest diagnostic testing to learn more.
 Diagnostic tests are performed on genetic material from the baby to determine whether he or she has a birth defect.
+Here, the most common prenatal tests, and what the results could mean.

 What does it test for?
 Chromosomal abnormalities, such as trisomy 21, trisomy 18, trisomy 13, and single gene disorders, such as cystic fibrosis.